Semester/Full Year Application Resources

 - Statement of Rationale for Second Site (if applicable, 250 words)

 - Foreign Language Statement of Academic Intent (if applicable, 500 words)

 - Student Conduct Form

 Declaration of Major/Minor:

 To facilitate the transfer of credit from courses taken abroad back to Georgetown, you must declare all of your intended majors prior to submitting your study abroad application.
 We also encourage you to declare minors and certificates, but there is flexibility with these.

-*If your GPA is currently below a 3.0 you are encouraged to speak with an OGE advisor early in the process to learn about options for semester study abroad and to inquire about the Eligibility Addendum form (see below).
+*If your GPA is currently below a 2.5 or if you do not meet the listed prerequisites of the program you are interested in applying for, you are encouraged to speak with an OGE advisor early in the process to learn about options for semester study abroad and to inquire about the Eligibility Addendum form (see below).

 Good Academic and Disciplinary Standing